How to Create AI-Generated Videos using ChatGPT and Make.com

 To automatically generate AI-powered videos, we'll start by creating a template in Creatomate.
 This design serves as the foundation for all our videos.
 There are ready-made templates available, but you can also create your own video designs.

 Moving on, we'll head over to Make.com and start our workflow with a basic trigger.
 Here, we can input a topic for our videos and write a caption for posting on social media.
 Next, we'll instruct ChatGPT to generate the script for our videos.
 Once it's ready, we'll convert it into a format Creatomate can use.
 Optionally, we'll use DALL·E to generate an image.
 Creatomate will then take the template and content produced by the AI steps to create our videos.
-Since video rendering takes some time, we'll add a sleep module.
-Finally, we'll post the videos on social media.
+In the end, we'll post the videos on Instagram.
 Here's what our scenario might look like:

 Let's get started by creating a video design.